awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
 Invalid service principal format: The service principal does not match the expected format.
-Use the format {{expectedFormat}}.
+Use the format with all lowercase letters.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "The service principal does not match the expected format.
-Use the format {{expectedFormat}}.
+Use the format with all lowercase letters."
-"
 ```

 **Resolving the error**